Coleman Legal LLP Logo

 Our team

 If you want to take legal action over an injury, you should consult our accidents in the workplace solicitors, who are members of the Law Society’s injury accreditation scheme and clinical negligence accreditation scheme.
-Contact Rose Sweeney or Philip Treacy by email or FREE phone us on 1800 844 104 to see how we can help you in relation to your injury or accident in the workplace.
+Contact Rose Sweeney or Philip Treacy by email or FREE phone at 1800 844 104 to see how we can help you in relation to your injury or accident in the workplace.

 Coleman Legal LLP